ublue-os/blincus/site/src/content/docs/cli/launch.md

 # blincus launch

 Launch a new instance
-Use `blincus template list` to see a list of available templates.
+Use `blincus blueprint list` to see a list of available blueprints.

 | Attributes       | &nbsp;
 |------------------|-------------